DPDK/dpdk/doc/guides/prog_guide/dev_kit_build_system.rst

    static char this_pmd_name0[] __attribute__((used)) = "<name>";

-Which pmdinfogen scans for.
-Using this information other relevant bits of data can be exported from the object file and used to produce a hardware support description, that pmdinfogen then encodes into a json formatted string in the following format:
+Which ``dpdk-pmdinfogen`` scans for.
+Using this information other relevant bits of data can be exported from the object file and used to produce a hardware support description, that ``dpdk-pmdinfogen`` then encodes into a json formatted string in the following format:

 .. code-block:: c